Skip to main content

 3. News, Features, Events and Campaigns

-4. How National Lottery Supports Elite Sport in Wales
+4. How the National Lottery supports elite sport in Wales

-Without funding from the National Lottery, much of the support we give to elite athletes in Wales would not be possible.
+Without funding from the National Lottery, much of the support given to elite athletes in Wales would not be possible.
 The makeup of Team GB would look very different without all the Lotto and Thunderball tickets bought over the last year.

-“That’s exactly what it was designed to do.
-It wasn’t designed to just make a few people millionaires.
+Sport Wales’ Chief Executive Brian Davies believes National Lottery funding has proved vital at all levels of sport in Wales: “Lottery funding changes lives – both at a community and elite level, and that’s exactly what it was designed to do.
+It wasn’t intended to just make lottery winners into millionaires.
 The lottery has been a significant player for all of Welsh sport.”

 Latest News - Performance Sport